CongducPham/LowCostLoRaGw/Arduino/README.md

 **`Arduino_LoRa_SX12XX_Ping_Pong_LCD`** is the new version of **`Arduino_LoRa_Ping_Pong_LCD`** (see below) using the SX12XX library from Stuart Robinson to support the SX12XX LoRa chips: SX1261,SX1262,SX1268,SX1272,SX1276,SX1277,SX1278,SX1279,SX1280,SX1281

 **`Arduino_LoRa_SX12XX_InteractiveDevice`** is the new version of **`Arduino_LoRa_InteractiveDevice`** (see below) using the SX12XX library from Stuart Robinson to support the SX12XX LoRa chips: SX1261,SX1262,SX1268,SX1272,SX1276,SX1277,SX1278,SX1279,SX1280,SX1281

+**`Arduino_LoRa_SX12XX_Simple_gateway`** is a very simple Arduino-based gateway using the SX12XX library from Stuart Robinson to support the SX12XX LoRa chips: SX1261,SX1262,SX1268,SX1272,SX1276,SX1277,SX1278,SX1279,SX1280,SX1281.
+In addition, the code shows how the same code can be compiled and run on Arduino and RaspberryPI. `Arduino_LoRa_SX12XX_Simple_gateway.ino` is exactly the same code than `SX12XX_simple_lora_gateway.cpp` for the RaspberryPI, see https://github.com/CongducPham/LowCostLoRaGw/tree/master/gw_full_latest.

 Legacy (use SX1272/76 library initially from Libelium, modified for our framework)
 ------